 For further information about preparing records for transfer, including box suppliers and box labelling, see the Preparing records for transfer page.

-Upon transfer records will be checked against these requirements by a CMS archivist.
-If records do not meet minimum requirements, State Records will either require an agency to take the records back for re-processing or invoice an agency for the time taken by a CMS archivist to re-process the records as per State Records' regulated fees and charges.
+Upon transfer records will be checked against these requirements by an Archivist.
+If records do not meet minimum requirements, State Records will either require an agency to take the records back for re-processing or invoice an agency for the time taken by an Archivist to re-process the records as per State Records' regulated fees and charges.